Setup and Options

 Apollo Client has a pluggable network interface layer, which can let you configure how queries are sent over HTTP, or replace the whole network part with something completely custom, like a websocket transport, mocked server data, or anything else you can imagine.

-One Link that you already have in your application is called apollo-angular-link-http
+One Link that you already have in your application is called apollo-angular-link-http which uses

 HTTP to send your queries.

-is the default cache implementation for Apollo Client 2.0.
+apollo-cache-inmemory is the default cache implementation for Apollo Client 2.0.
 InMemoryCache is

 a normalized data store that supports all of Apollo Client 1.0’s features without the dependency on